meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

       assert base32_crockford.decode(base32_crockford.encode(input_int)) == input_int
 ```

-Since this decoding scheme only works for non-negative integers, we specify to the **generation strategy** of input data to only generate integers with a minium value of zero: `some.integers(min_value=0)`.
-Once again the test passes.
+Because this decoding scheme only works for non-negative integers, we need to specify the _generation strategy_ of our input data.
+That's why we add `some.integers(min_value=0)` to our `@given` decorator - it restricts Hypothesis to only generate integers with a minium value of zero.

+Once again, the test passes 🎉

 ### A naive method should still give the same result

-Sometimes we can get the desired solution through a naive, unpractical way that is not acceptable to use in production code: That might be due to execution time being to slow, memory consumption too high or it requiring special dependencies that are not acceptable to install in production.
+Sometimes, we can get the desired solution through a naive, unpractical way that isn't acceptable to use in production code.
+This might be due to the execution time being too slow, memory consumption being too high or it requiring special dependencies that aren't acceptable to install in production.

-For an example, consider counting the number of set bits in an (arbitrary sized) integer, where we have an optimized solution from the [pygmp2](https://gmpy2.readthedocs.io/en/latest/) library.
+For example, consider counting the number of set bits in an (arbitrary sized) integer, where we have an optimized solution from the [pygmp2](https://gmpy2.readthedocs.io/en/latest/) library.

-Let's compare with a slower solution that converts the integer to a binary string (using the [bin](https://docs.python.org/3/library/functions.html#bin) function in the standard library) and then counts the occurences of the string "1" inside it:
+Let's compare this with a slower solution that converts the integer to a binary string (using the [bin](https://docs.python.org/3/library/functions.html#bin) function in the Python standard library) and then counts the occurences of the string `"1"` inside of it:

 ```python
 def count_bits_slow(input_int):